pradhanhitesh/pradhanhitesh.github.io/README.md

 On weekends, I learn how to code and work on projects.
 The website is results of one such weekend.
 However, to make my static GitHub page more interesting I added 5-second loading-delay and interesting neuroscience quotes, and the quote updates everyday (thanks to GitHub actions).

-Last updated on: 2024-04-06 10:15:54 IST
+Last updated on: 2024-04-07 10:16:01 IST

-Last fact: Typically the human brain is 2% of the total body weight, although it consumes 20% of its total energy and oxygen intake.
+Last fact: The size of brain areas grows depending on their usage.
+Indeed, it was found that taxi drivers in London had a brain that was significantly bigger than average.

 # Acknowledgement
 I would like to thanks <a href="https://freefrontend.com/">FreeFrontend</a> for providing the template for my porfolio website